+What happens if coverage changes for a drug you are taking?
 To get more information on what happens when the Drug List changes, you can always:

-• Check Humana Gold Plus Integrated's up to date Drug List online at Humana.com/IllinoisGoldPlus2024Documents or

-• Call Customer Care to check the current Drug List at 1-800-787-3311 (TTY: 711), Monday - Friday, from 8 a.m. - 8 p.m.
+- Check Humana Gold Plus Integrated's up to date Drug List online at Humana.com/IllinoisGoldPlus2025Documents or - Call Customer Care to check the current Drug List at 1-800-787-3311 (TTY: 711), Monday Friday, from 8 a.m.
+8 p.m.
 Central time.
 The call is free.

+Changes we may make to the Drug List that affect you during the current plan year.
 Some changes to the Drug List will happen immediately.
 For example:

 • A new generic drug becomes available.
-Sometimes, a new generic drug comes on the market that works as well as a brand name drug on the Drug List now.
-When that happens, we may remove the brand name drug and add the new generic drug, but your cost for the new drug will stay the same or be lower.
+Sometimes, a new generic drug or biosimilar comes on the market that works as well as a brand name drug or original biological product on the Drug List now.
+When that happens, we may remove the brand name drug and add the new generic drug, but your cost for the new drug will stay the same.